awsdocs/aws-cdk-guide/doc_source/cli.md

 Options:

+      --all                  Deploy all available stacks
+                                                      [boolean] [default: false]

-  --build-exclude, -E    Do not rebuild asset with the given ID.
+  -E, --build-exclude        Do not rebuild asset with the given ID.
 Can be
-                         specified multiple times.         [array] [default: []]
+                             specified multiple times      [array] [default: []]

-  --exclusively, -e      Only deploy requested stacks, don't include
+  -e, --exclusively          Only deploy requested stacks, don't include
                              dependencies                              [boolean]

-  --require-approval     What security-sensitive changes need manual approval
+      --require-approval     What security-sensitive changes need manual
+                             approval
                          [string] [choices: "never", "any-change", "broadening"]

       --ci                   Force CI detection       [boolean] [default: false]

-  --notification-arns    ARNs of SNS topics that CloudFormation will notify with
-                         stack related events                            [array]
+      --notification-arns    ARNs of SNS topics that CloudFormation will notify with stack related events                   [array]

-  --tags, -t             Tags to add to the stack (KEY=VALUE), overrides tags
+  -t, --tags                 Tags to add to the stack (KEY=VALUE), overrides
-                         from Cloud Assembly                             [array]
+                             tags from Cloud Assembly (deprecated)       [array]

-  --execute              Whether to execute ChangeSet (--no-execute will NOT
-                         execute the ChangeSet)        [boolean] [default: true]
+      --execute              Whether to execute ChangeSet (--no-execute will NOT execute the ChangeSet)    [boolean] [default: true]

-  --force, -f            Always deploy stack even if templates are identical
+  -f, --force                Always deploy stack even if templates are identical
                                                       [boolean] [default: false]

-  --parameters           Additional parameters passed to CloudFormation at
-                         deploy time (STACK:KEY=VALUE)     [array] [default: {}]
+      --parameters           Additional parameters passed to CloudFormation at deploy time (STACK:KEY=VALUE) [array] [default: {}]

-  --outputs-file, -O     Path to file where stack outputs will be written as
+  -O, --outputs-file         Path to file where stack outputs will be written as
                              JSON                                       [string]

-  --previous-parameters  Use previous values for existing parameters (you must
-                         specify all parameters on every deployment if this is disabled)                     [boolean] [default: true]
+      --previous-parameters  Use previous values for existing parameters (you must specify all parameters on every deployment if this is disabled)         [boolean] [default: true]

-  --progress             Display mode for stack activity events.
-                                             [string] [choices: "bar", "events"]
+      --progress             Display mode for stack activity events [string] [choices: "bar", "events"]
 ```

-### `cdk destroy`<a name="w338aac23b7c37b7b9"></a>
+### `cdk destroy`<a name="w338aac23b7c39b7b9"></a>

 ```
 cdk destroy [STACKS..]